– Failure Mode & Effects Analysis –

 - The columns completed in Path 3 are:

 - Detection Ranking

 RPN is calculated by multiplying the Severity, Occurrence and Detection Rankings for each potential failure / effect, cause and control combination.
 Actions should not be determined based on an RPN threshold value.
 This is done commonly and is a practice that leads to poor team behavior.
+The columns completed are: